ankitbioinfo/tempo/README.md

 * **Cell type Covariation**: Discover covariate between colocalized cell types to understand the cross talk of gene module and enrichment of pathways involved in niche.  <br>

-Ready for use!
-Tutorials and Documentation are available!
+Ready for use! <br> Tutorials and Documentation are available!

 ## Install the NiCo package using the conda environment.